numpy/numpy/doc/source/reference/ufuncs.rst

 .. index:: broadcastable

-A set of arrays is called ":term:`broadcastable`" to the same shape if the above rules produce a valid result, *i.e.*, one of the following is true:
+A set of arrays is called "broadcastable" to the same shape if the above rules produce a valid result, *i.e.*, one of the following is true: